-According to the Academic Policy Statement 811006—Students with Disabilities, faculty members are obligated to make every reasonable effort to facilitate the accommodations indicated on the Classroom Accommodation Request Forms (CARF’s) issued by the Services for Students with Disabilities (SSD).
+According to the Academic Policy Statement 811006—Students with Disabilities, faculty members are obligated to make every reasonable effort to facilitate the accommodations indicated on the Classroom Accommodation Forms (CAF’s) issued by the Services for Students with Disabilities (SSD) office.
 Faculty members are also required to present information on SSD services in both oral and written form to their students.
 A sample statement for course syllabi would read:

-“Any student with a disability that affects his/her academic functioning should contact the Services for Students with Disabilities (SSD) at the SHSU Counseling Center (Lee Drain North Annex, telephone 936-294-1720, TDD 936-294-3786) to apply for accommodations.
+“Any student with a disability that affects his/her academic functioning should contact the Services for Students with Disabilities (SSD) Office located in the Lee Drain North Annex building (next to Farrington), telephone 936-294-3512, TDD 936-294-3786 to apply for accommodations.
 In the event that accommodations are approved by SSD, the student is advised to schedule an appointment with the course instructor in order to present his/her accommodation forms and discuss the arrangements for the accommodations.”

 The SSD Office thoroughly vets accommodation requests through its intake process.
 In the course of this process, the student is required to submit current medical or psycho-educational documentation of his/her disability.
 The documentation must be the work product of a licensed professional who is qualified to diagnose the disability in question, and it must present compelling evidence of a substantially limiting impairment.
 Decisions regarding accommodations are made on a case-by-case basis, as supported by the student’s documentation and educational needs.
 The SSD staff makes every reasonable effort to observe the requirements of university policy and federal law and to maintain the standards of best practice recognized in the disability field in higher education.